Open Minds Therapy LLC

 1. Trans Lifeline

-• Services: Peer support hotline run by and for trans individuals.
+• Services: Peer support hotline run by and for trans individuals, with crisis intervention and community connections.

 • Contact: 877-565-8860